jdittrich/userNeedResearchBook/text/allURBook.md

 ## Don't make the user the designer

-It is tempting to skip finding out about the how and why of the participant’s work and ask directly how the final product should be like
+It is tempting to skip investigating the how and why of the participant’s work – and to ask the participant
+how the final product should be like

  <div class="example">

- How should a better function for aligning objects work?
+ Which function do you need for aligning products?

  </div>

-This is basically asking the user for an interface design.
+This is basically asking the user for the design of the software.

  <div class="example">

- Yes, there should be a button for, like equal distributions like here.
+ Yes, there should be a button for, like equal distributions… here.
 It should be easy so it should have a button with a ›distr‹ on it in red, so I don’t oversee it…

 </div>

-While this sounds like a reasonable thing to do since the resulting designs would be directly based on the suggestions of the participant.
+Asking the user for how a design should be sounds like a reasonable thing to do – the resulting designs would be directly based on the suggestions of the participant.
 But it usually leads to disastrous results.
 Even for experienced designers it may be hard to come up with good interfaces which are easy to learn and efficiently to use.
-How should somebody probably inexperienced in that task come up with a great interface?
+How should somebody inexperienced in that task come up with a great interface?

-Another (highly tempting) facet of »making the participant the designer« is to ask for the usefulness of hypothetical functions that you fancy:
+Another (highly tempting) way of »making the participant the designer« is to ask for the usefulness of hypothetical functions that you fancy:

 <div class="example">